algorandfoundation/algokit-utils-py/docs/markdown/capabilities/account.md

 ### Underlying account classes

-While `TransactionSignerAccount` is the main class used to represent an account that can sign, there are underlying account classes that can underpin the signer within the transaction signer account.

-- `TransactionSignerAccount` - A default class conforming to `TransactionSignerAccountProtocol` that holds an address and a signer
+The following account classes can be used to represent accounts that can sign transactions:

-- `SigningAccount` - An abstraction around `algosdk.Account` that supports rekeyed accounts
+- `AddressWithSigners` - An account that holds a private key and conforms to `AddressWithTransactionSigner`.
+Supports rekeyed accounts.
-- `LogicSigAccount` - An abstraction around `algosdk.LogicSigAccount` and `algosdk.LogicSig` that supports logic sig signing.
-Exposes access to the underlying algosdk `algosdk.transaction.LogicSigAccount` object instance via `lsig` property.
+- `LogicSigAccount` - An abstraction that supports logic signature signing.
+Exposes access to the underlying logic signature via `lsig` property.
-- `MultisigAccount` - An abstraction around `algosdk.MultisigMetadata`, `algosdk.makeMultiSigAccountTransactionSigner`, `algosdk.multisigAddress`, `algosdk.signMultisigTransaction` and `algosdk.appendSignMultisigTransaction` that supports multisig accounts with one or more signers present.
-Exposes access to the underlying algosdk `algosdk.transaction.Multisig` object instance via `multisig` property.
+- `MultisigAccount` - An abstraction that supports multisig accounts with one or more signers present.
+Exposes access to the underlying multisig via `multisig` property.

 ### Dispenser